MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest.md

 - Metadata that describes the skill at a general level.
 - A list of the endpoints that the skill provides.
-- A list of the activities the the skill can receive and proactively send.
+- An optional list of the actions the the skill can receive and proactively send.
+- An optional list of the dispatch (language) models the skill supports.
 - An optional definitions object that describes the types of objects the activities can take as input or generate as output.

 The following is the full schema for the Bot Framework skill manifest.